 When the asylum office sends an NOID it essentially decides to deny the case.
-Without k owing any of the facts of your case, and most importantly, your testimony during the asylum office interview, it is not possible to determine any further.
+Without knowing any of the facts of your case, and most importantly, your testimony during the asylum office interview, it is not possible to determine any further.

-You better sit with your attorney to regroup and learn from the mistakes and "faux pas" you might have committed during your interview and make sure to correct and ascertain you won't repeat them in court.
-Immigration court judges are much smarter than asylum office adjudicators and if your attorney prepares you well and puts a good case together during your individual hearing, you'll be granted.
+You’d better sit with your attorney to regroup and learn from the mistakes and "faux pas" you might have committed during your interview, and make sure to correct them so you won't repeat them in court.
+Immigration court judges are much smarter than asylum office adjudicators, and if your attorney prepares you well and puts a good case together during your individual hearing, you'll be granted asylum.

 Hopefully you'll get a good judge (many are excellent) and not a bad or biased one.
 You also have to watch out for the "assistant district counsel" from now on.
 These are the lawyers that represent ICE and will act as the prosecutor and will cross examine you.
 Unlike the asylum office, court hearings are "adversarial" proceedings.
 If you have a good lawyer, he or she will have appeared before that particular judge in the past and will know exactly how to proceed.